matthewkayy/n8n-nodes-aws-sdk-v3/README.md

 The Input JSON is untyped so you need to ensure it's correct as per the [AWS SDK V2 documentation](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html) arguments for the SDK.

 ![Error cases](images/handleError.png)
 The Node passes AWS errors back up as Code or Message, so you can act on those.
 It'll either throw or catch, up to you.
 If it's an auth error check your Role Permissions.
+It'll also conveniently log any errors to console too.

 ## Resources